vyshenskyy/DesktopOpenXava/readme.md

 ### Run Maven

 Run `mvn clean package` or `mvn clean install` from the directory of the parent project `DesktopOpenJava`.
 You can also run Maven from your IDE.
 The result will be written to the `target` folder of this parent project.
-You will find `RunWebApp-jar-with-dependencies.jar` and `start.bat` that can be used to run the executable .jar on Windows.
+You will find `RunWebApp-jar-with-dependencies.jar`,   `start.bat` that can be used to run the executable .jar on Windows, and `start.sh` to run the executable .jar on Linux.

 #### Notes: